elgill/OptionAnalyzer/README.md

 # OptionAnalyzer
 This project is written in Python 3.
+Currently aiming for a discord based bot providing info on stocks and options based off the yfinance library.

 ## Dependencies